A non-commutative homogeneous coordinate ring for the degree six del Pezzo surface: A twisted hcr for

 The notion of a $\s$-ample line bundle \cite{AV} plays a key role in the study of twisted homogeneous coordinate rings.
 Because $\cL_6$ is the anti-canonical bundle and therefore ample, $\cL_1$ is $\s$-ample.
 This allows us to use the results of Artin and Van den Bergh in \cite{AV} to conclude that the twisted homogeneous coordinate ring

 is such that

-where $\sT$ is the full subcategory of $\Gr B$ consisting of those modules $M$ such that for each $m \in M$, $B_nm=0$ for $n \gg 0$.
-It then follows that $B$ has a host of good properties---see \cite{AV} for details.
+where $\Fdim B$ is the full subcategory of $\Gr B$ consisting of those graded modules that are the sum of their finite dimensional submodules.
+Artin and Van den Bergh \cite{AV} show that the equivalence (\ref{equiv.cats}) implies that $B$ has a host of good properties.

 We will now compute the dimensions $h^0(D_n)$ of the homogeneous $B_n$ of $B$.
 We will show that $B$ has the same Hilbert series as the non-commutative ring $R$, i.e., the same Hilbert series as the weighted polynomial ring with weights 1, 2, and 3.
-As usual we write $\chi(D) =h^0(D)-h^1(D)+h^2(D)$.
-The Riemann-Roch formula is
+The Hilbert series of $R$ was computed in Proposition \ref{prop.steph}.